-- For a more complete list of Linehan's writings in JMBRAS, see Index Malay-siana (published by the Royal Asiatic Society, Malaysian Branch).
+&lt;sup>2 For a more complete list of Linehan's writings in JMBRAS, see Index Malay-

-For a full text of the journal, see "Journal of a Route Overland from Malacca to Pahang, across the Malayan Peninsula" Journal of the Indian Archipelago and Eastern Asia, Vol. 6.
-1852.
+For a full text of the journal, see "Journal of a Route Overland from Malacca to Pahang, across the Malayan Peninsula" Journal of the Indian Archipelago and Eastern Asia, Vol. 6, 1852.